Philippi: Early Christian era

 The New Testament records a visit to the city by the apostle Paul during his second missionary journey (likely in AD 49 or 50).
 On the basis of the Acts of the Apostles and the letter to the Philippians, early Christians concluded that Paul had founded their community.
-Accompanied by Silas, by Timothy and possibly by Luke (the author of the Acts of the Apostles), Paul is believed to have preached for the first time on European soil in Philippi.
+Accompanied by Silas, by Timothy and possibly by Luke (the author of the Acts of the Apostles and the Gospel of Luke), Paul is believed to have preached for the first time on European soil in Philippi, leading to the conversion and baptism of the purple merchant, Lydia of Thyatira.
 According to the New Testament, Paul visited the city on two other occasions, in 56 and 57.
-The Epistle to the Philippians dates from around 61–62 and is believed to show the immediate effects of Paul's instruction.
+The Epistle to the Philippians dates from around 61–62 and is generally assumed to show the immediate effects of Paul's instruction.

 The development of Christianity in Philippi is indicated by a letter from Polycarp of Smyrna addressed to the community in Philippi around AD 160 and by funerary inscriptions.

 The first church described in the city is a small building that was probably originally a small prayer-house.
 This Basilica of Paul, identified by a mosaic inscription on the pavement, is dated around 343 from a mention by the bishop Porphyrios, who attended the Council of Serdica that year.

 Despite Philippi having one of the oldest congregations in Europe, attestation of a bishopric dates only from the 4th century.

 The prosperity of the city in the 5th and 6th centuries was attributed to Paul and to his ministry.
 As in other cities, many new ecclesiastical buildings were constructed at this time.
 Seven different churches were built in Philippi between the mid-4th century and the end of the 6th, some of which competed in size and decoration with the most beautiful buildings in Thessalonica, or with those of Constantinople.
 The relationship of the plan and of the architectural decoration of Basilica B with Hagia Sophia and with Saint Irene in Constantinople accorded a privileged place to this church in the history of early Christian art.
 The complex cathedral which took the place of the Basilica of Paul at the end of the 5th century, constructed around an octagonal church, also rivaled the churches of Constantinople.

 In the same age, the Empire rebuilt the fortifications of the city to better defend against growing instability in the Balkans.
 In 473 Ostrogothic troops of Theodoric Strabo besieged the city; they failed to take it but burned down the surrounding villages.